-Starting with Firefox 44 (currently in beta), websites can send messages to users if they agree through Push mechanism, these are called Push Notifications.
+Starting with Firefox 44, websites can send messages to users if they agree through Push mechanism, these are called Push Notifications.
 Until and unless you give permission, no service will send you these push messages, but a site can ask you to show notifications.

 For instance, since Yahoo mail supports desktop notifications in Firefox, it requests the user like this: ‘Would you like to receive notifications from this site’ and you’ve three options: Always Receive Notifications, Always Block Notifications, and Not Now.

 If you’ve accepted to receive notifications, then follow the below steps to stop getting notifications from that site or multiple sites.

 1. Click on Firefox Menu, select > Options > Content, click on ‘Choose’ under ‘Notifications‘,

 2. Select the site and click ‘remove site‘

 To remove all websites that are showing notifications, you need to click Remove All Sites button.